 By Jonathan Cable and Leika Kihara

-The findings from the private-sector survey, which focuses more on small firms in coastal regions, stood in contrast with those in China’s official PMI https://www.reuters.com/markets/asia/china-nov-factory-activity-unexpectedly-grows-supply-snags-ease-2021-11-30 on Tuesday that showed manufacturing activity unexpectedly rose in November, albeit at a very modest pace.
+The findings from the private survey, which focuses more on small firms in coastal regions, tally with those in China’s official PMI that pointed to an uptick in factory activity.